donnellyfj/gesture-recognition/jfd235_project2/jfd235_project2/README.md

 To train the HMMs, run the cell underneath "Build HMM for Each Gesture", replacing the value in "data_dir" with your target directory of IMU data.

-To evaluate a gesture with the trained models, run the cell underneath "Evaluate Unknown Gesture", changing "data_dir" and "filename" to point to the gesture IMU data being tested.
+To evaluate a gesture with the trained models, run the cell underneath "Evaluate Unknown Gesture", changing "data_dir" to point to the directory of the gesture IMU data being tested.